LAST WEEK IN A NUTSHELL

 RECENT ACTIONS IN THE ASSET ALLOCATION STRATEGY

-We are overweight equities vs. bonds via US and EM equities as we expect the trade conflict to remain contained.
-We keep a short duration, and expect the 1.15-1.25 range on the EURUSD to hold
+We are overweight equities vs. bonds via a regional split between US, EM and euro zone equities as we expect the global expansion to continue in spite of trade tensions.
+We keep a short duration and remain positioned for the short-term reversal in the US dollar.

 CROSS ASSET VIEWS AND PORTFOLIO POSITIONING

-- We maintain our equity exposure to overweight as we expect the underlying favourable background to prevail in spite of aggressive trade conflict rhetoric
+- We maintain our equity exposure to overweight as we expect the underlying favourable economic background to prevail in spite of the aggressive trade rhetoric.

 - US growth re-accelerates and global growth momentum outside the US is expected to continue, albeit at a slower pace.

 - We are overweight US equities.
 The improving earnings growth and the positive impact of Donald Trump’s tax reform and deregulation are a support for the asset class.
-In addition, valuations are no longer too expensive.
-“America first” policy is likely to impact other countries negatively.
+In addition, valuations are not too expensive.
+“America first” policy impacting other countries negatively are likely priced in now.

-- We are neutral on the euro zone.
-The region still displays a robust economic expansion but uncertainties have risen recently (new Italian government, potential trade conflict on automobiles with the US, weaker activity indicators).
-By ending its QE at the end of the year, the ECB remains accommodative and is in no hurry to hike rates.
+- We are overweight euro zone equities.
+The region displays a solid economic expansion and economic news flow appears to have picked-up somewhat while the ECB remains accommodative.
 We prefer small and mid-caps to large ones as they are somewhat sheltered and are more sensitive to domestic demand and less FX sensitive.

 - We are underweight Europe ex-EMU equities.
 The region has a lower expected earnings growth and thus lower expected returns than the continent, justifying our negative stance.
-“Brexit” means “Soft Brexit” as of late but negotiations remain a risk.
+The outcome of the “Brexit” negotiations are unclear.

 - We are underweight bonds and keep a short duration